 These labels shall be fluorescent orange, orange-red, or predominantly visible with lettering or symbols in a contrasting color.

 Containers or bags used for blood or OPIM shall be red in color and labeled with the Biohazard Symbol or the words “Infectious Waste”.

 Labels shall be affixed as close as feasible to the container by string, wire, adhesive, or other method that prevents their loss or unintentional removal.

 Red bags or red containers may be substituted for labels.

 The employer shall post signs at the entrance to work areas of HIV and HBV research laboratory and production facilities.
 The sign shall contain the name of the infectious agent, special entrance requirements, and the name and telephone number of the responsible person.

 Training and Information

-All employees with the potential for occupational exposure to blood or other potentially infectious materials shall be trained during working hours prior to initial assignment to a task involving the potential for occupational exposure and annually thereafter.
+All employees with the potential for occupational exposure to blood or OPIM shall be trained during working hours prior to initial assignment to a task involving the potential for occupational exposure and annually thereafter.
 This training shall utilize the “Bloodborne Pathogens” training booklet generated by Environmental Health and Safety.
 All presenters shall be knowledgeable in the subject material as it relates to the workplace and provide an opportunity for questions and answers during the training.
 Department specific training can be conducted utilizing Departmental Infection Control Procedures and/or laboratory protocols.